Defendant testifies he falsely confessed to killing teacher - NewsBreak

 Dukes was sentenced to 25 years in prison after a jury convicted him in 2019 of helping Duke remove Grinstead's body from the house and burn it in a pecan orchard.
 Dukes denied killing Grinstead and wasn't charged with murder.

 Defense attorneys for Duke have said he gave a false confession under the influence of drugs.
-When prosecutor J.D.
-Hart asked Duke on cross-examination why he would have told such a lie to investigators, Duke said he knew that his friend had already killed Grinstead and he was afraid.

-“I was prepared to take the blame for something I did not do,” Duke said.

-Dukes was also called to the witness stand Tuesday but he declined to answer attorneys’ questions, invoking his Fifth Amendment right against self-incrimination.
+He told the jury Tuesday that he confessed because he didn't think Dukes would tell the truth.

 The murder trial opened last week more than 16 years after Grinstead was last seen leaving an evening cookout in rural south Georgia.
 Grinstead, who taught history and was a former beauty queen, was just 30 when she went missing.